-This specialty residency is a 12-month postgraduate program offered jointly by the USC School of Pharmacy and Huntington Hospital in Pasadena since 2000.
+This specialty residency is a 12-month postgraduate program offered jointly by the USC Mann School of Pharmacy and Pharmaceutical Sciences and Huntington Hospital in Pasadena since 2000.
 Our program director, Dr. Annie Wong-Beringer is recognized by the Society of Infectious Diseases Pharmacist inaugural “Outstanding Mentor of the Year Award” 2022.
-This program centers on developing the resident with advanced competencies necessary to provide pharmaceutical care to patients with infectious diseases by providing pharmaceutical care to patients with infectious diseases, to teach in didactic and clinical settings, to lead outcomes-driven antimicrobial stewardship program, and to conduct clinical research in the area of infectious diseases.
+This program centers on developing the resident with advanced competencies necessary to provide pharmaceutical care to patients with infectious diseases through direct clinical care, teaching in didactic and clinical settings, leading outcomes-driven antimicrobial stewardship program, and conducting clinical research in the area of infectious diseases.
 Past residents have been invited to present at international conferences and published first-authored papers on their research.
 The program is designed to provide high flexibility for tailoring the training towards the resident’s specific goals and interests.
-Graduates from this program have successfully obtained clinical faculty positions and infectious diseases specialist positions throughout SoCal and beyond; few have pursued advanced research fellowship training.
+Graduates from this program have successfully obtained clinical faculty positions and infectious diseases specialist positions throughout SoCal and beyond; a few have pursued advanced research fellowship training.

 The resident provides clinical services with a focus on anti-infective therapy through participation in medical system committees, antimicrobial stewardship program and patient care activities on the: